Watermelon Basil Salad with Balsamic Reduction

 Watermelon basil salad with balsamic reduction

 When you get a bland watermelon make this summer salad recipe.
-It has salty-sweet flavour and thirst quenching juiciness.
+It has a salty-sweet flavour and thirst-quenching juiciness.

 Note: The watermelon will release its juice when you add the salty feta, so plan to drain this before adding the balsamic reduction.